boutroslab/CRISPRAnalyzeR/README.md

 #### Licenses
-CRISPRAnalyzeR is published under the GPL-2 license and is free for non-commercial use only.
+CRISPRAnalyzeR is published under the GPL-2 license and is **free for non-commercial use only**.
+While CRISPRAnalyzeR does not require an additional license for commercial use itself, some included tools strictly require additional licensing.
-**Please note that Highcharts and the Enrichr database require additional licensing for commercial use**.
+**Please note that Highcharts, the COSMIC database and the Enrichr API access require additional licensing for commercial use**.

 ### Source Code